Machine Guarding

 Training and Outreach Services

 The presentations on machinery and machine guarding, struck by/caught between, respiratory protection, personal protective equipment, and lockout/tagout can be used to assist employers in training their employees about machine guarding and related hazards.
 The presentations should be customized to suit the workplace hazards and conditions.
-These pre-recorded webinars on machinery and machine guarding and lockout/tagout can also be accessed at any time.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.